Ted Jarrett: Musical career

 In 1951, Jarrett became a disc jockey for WSOK in Nashville.
 He also did talent scouting for Tennessee Records.
 While performing at a white Nashville club called the Pink Elephant in 1955, Jarrett wrote "It's Love Baby (24 Hours a Day)", which became a No. 2 R&B hit for Louis Brooks and His Hi-Toppers, although the vocals were actually by Earl Gaines, a friend of Jarrett's.
 The song, which also charted for Hank Ballard and Ruth Brown, launched Jarrett's songwriting career.

-Later in 1955, country singer Webb Pierce recorded Jarrett's "Love Love Love", which spent eight weeks at the top of the country/western music charts.
-In his autobiography, Jarrett tells of being stopped by a policeman outside Nashville's Hermitage Hotel because he didn't believe a black man would be invited to the 1955 BMI awards ceremony, where Jarrett was to receive an award for "Love Love Love".
+Later in 1955, country singer Webb Pierce recorded Jarrett's "Love Love Love", which spent eight weeks at the top of the country/western music chart.
+In his autobiography, Jarrett tells of being stopped by a policeman outside Nashville's Hermitage Hotel because he did not believe a black man would be invited to the 1955 BMI awards ceremony, where Jarrett was to receive an award for "Love Love Love".

-In 1957, Jarrett wrote and produced "You Can Make It If You Try" for Gene Allison, which was a No. 3 hit on the R&B charts early in 1958 and also charted on the pop charts.
+In 1957, Jarrett wrote and produced "You Can Make It If You Try" for Gene Allison, which was a No. 3 hit on the R&B chart early in 1958 and also charted on the pop chart.
 The song has been covered many times since by artists such as the Rolling Stones, Buddy Guy, and Gene Vincent.

 Jarrett ran or worked for a number of Nashville soul, blues, and gospel labels, including Champion, Calvert, Cherokee, Poncello, and T-Jaye.
 He produced for artists such as Christine Kittrell, The Fairfield Four, Larry Birdsong, Roscoe Shelton, and The Avons.